Domino Sugar Refinery: One South First and Ten Grand

-Park
+One Domino Square

+One Domino Square, at 5 South Fifth Street, is composed of two towers rising from a shared base.
+It was designed by Annabelle Selldorf and includes 160 condominiums and about 400 rental apartments.
+About 120 of the rental apartments are affordable housing units and are reserved for low-income residents.
+The condo tower is 39 stories tall and is the Domino Sugar Refinery complex's only condo tower, while the rental tower is 55 stories tall.
+The facade of both towers is made of iridescent porcelain tiles.

+The two towers combined have over 700,000 ft2 of space.
+The podium includes retail on the ground story.
+There are 45000 ft2 of amenity space on five additional floors, including terraces, a fitness center, coworking space, and a spa.
+An elliptical staircase connects three of the amenity floors.
+The condos range from one to three bedrooms and contain features such as movable windows, rooms with high ceilings, and smart devices in the kitchens and bathrooms.

+Parks

 Domino Park runs along the East River waterfront, west of Kent Avenue.
 Designed by the architectural firm of James Corner, the public park includes pieces of machinery from the factory, as well as gardens, a play area for children, and various fields.
 An elevated walkway runs along the length of the park.
 River Street runs parallel to the park for the entire length of the development.

+Just south of the refinery building, and next to Domino Park, is Domino Square, a 1 acre public plaza.
+It was designed by Field Operations and Studio Cadena, with Lisa Switkin as the landscape architect.
+Domino Square is shaped like an oval bowl, which, at its widest point, measures 100 ft across.
+There are 120 plantings, as well as several levels of seating.
+The plantings include pines, oaks, redbud trees, and flowers within steel planters; Switkin said these plantings were meant to allude to a forest in the northeastern United States.
+The plaza itself is paved in asphalt, and there is a reclaimed water system underneath the plaza, which treats recycled water from the complex's buildings.
+The interior of the bowl can be used as a theater in the round, an event space, or a wintertime ice rink.
+Around the plaza are retail spaces.

 Refinery

 When the refinery was rebuilt in 1882–1883, it was composed of several structures on the west side of Kent Avenue between South 2nd and South 6th streets.
 It was described upon its completion as being the largest sugar refinery in the Americas.
 The Pan, Filter, and Finishing House is located between South 2nd and South 3rd streets.
 Immediately adjacent, between South 3rd and South 4th streets, was a 6-story storehouse and a machine shop.
 The block between South 4th and South 5th streets was a 7-story refinery building, while the block to the south was a single-story detached storehouse.
 Only the Pan, Filter, and Finishing House remains of the refinery complex.